mdn/content/files/en-us/web/css/basic-shape/xywh/index.md

 {{EmbedLiveSample("Creating offset-path using xywh", "100%", 600)}}

 - The path 1 rectangle is offset by `20px` from the left and top edges of the containing block.
 This path rectangle has the same dimension as the containing block, that is, the width is `100%` of the width of the containing block, and the height is `100%` of the height of the containing block.
 Notice how the arrow inside the box follows the `10%` curve (defined by `round 10%`) at the rectangular path corners.
-- Notice the dimension of the path 2 rectangle.
-The upper limit of both width and height is infinity.
-Also notice how the arrow inside the box behaves at the corners when no `round <'border-radius'>` is specified.
+- As the upper limit of both width and height in `xywh()` is infinity, setting the height to `200%` in the path 2 rectangle makes the generated rectangle twice as tall as the containing block.
+Notice how the arrow inside the box behaves at the corners when no `round <'border-radius'>` is specified.

 ## Specifications